umer-saleem/umer-saleem/README.md

 - 👋 Hi, I am Umer Saleem.
 - 👀 I am interested in developing intelligent systems to accomplish everyday tasks and optimizing their performance.
-- 🌱 I completed my MS in Computer Science and Engineering from University of Oulu.
+- 🌱 I completed my MS in Computer Science and Engineering from University of Oulu, Finland.
 - 💞️ I am looking to collaborate on real-time projects involving Machine Learning and Data Visualization.
 - 📫 How to contact me: <a href = "mailto: umersaleem64200@hotmail.com">Send me an email.</a>